Etyre/Engineered-Efficacy-/State and energy modulation.md

 ##Resourcing

-There are a bunch of things that support my health and energy,
+There are a bunch of basic health and fitness things that support my energy, and I've built systems to make sure that those are well attended to as a matter of course.

 ###Sleep